raspberrypilearning/cd-beginner-python-sushi/en/step_7.md

 ## Keep asking until they get it

-You can ask the user to pick a number now, check if it's the right size and, if it isn't, tell them it's not.
-What if you wanted it to keep going until you got an answer that was the right size?
-You could write `if` statements inside `if` statements, but what if the user still doesn't give you the right size of number?
+You can ask the user to pick a number now, check if it's the right size and, and if it isn't, tell them it's not.
+What if you wanted to keep your program going until you got an answer that was the right size?

-You need a way to ask the question over and over until you get the right kind of answer.
+You need a way to ask your question over and over until you get the right kind of answer.
 The way to do this in computer programming is called a **loop**.
 You're going to use one called the `while` loop.

 A `while` loop is a bit like an `if` statement: it has code inside it that only runs if the condition in brackets is true.
 The difference is that a `while` loop runs over and over, until its condition is false.
-You have to make sure that there is always a way out of your `while` loops, or they'll run forever!
+You have to make sure that there always is a way out of your `while` loop, otherwise it will run forever!
 It looks like this:

 ```python
 while(my_number < 100):